Blogify/Blogify/README.md

 ### Middleware

-Beceasue of the WYSIWYG that we use we had to disable CSRF protection on one route to be sure everything works fine.
+because of the WYSIWYG that we use we had to disable CSRF protection on one route to make sure that the WYSIWYG does his job.

-So you in ```app/Http/Kernel.php``` you have to replace the default VerrifyCsrfToken moddileware with the BlogifyVerifyCsrfToken
+So in ```app/Http/Kernel.php``` you have to replace the default VerrifyCsrfToken middleware with the BlogifyVerifyCsrfToken:

 ```php
 'jorenvanhocht\Blogify\Middleware\BlogifyVerifyCsrfToken',